Tambrauw Regency

-Tambrauw Regency is a regency of Southwest Papua Province, Indonesia.
+Tambrauw Regency ([ˈt̪ambrau]) is a regency of Southwest Papua Province, Indonesia, in the Bird's Head Peninsula of Papua Island.
+It was created on 29 October 2008 from what had been an eastern part of Sorong Regency, originally as part of the province of West Papua.
+Much of the regency is located on the Tamrau Mountains that the local government declarated Tambrauw as a "conservation regency".

 Geography

-Tambrauw Regency is a new regency located in Bird's head region of Papua Island.
-Geographically, Tambrauw.
-Regency is located at 132035' East Longitude (East Longitude) – 134045' East Longitude (East Longitude) and 0015' South Latitude (South Latitude) - 3025' LS (South Latitude).
-Geographical position very strategic because it is located in the West – East movement of Papua Island and bordering sea waters is an international transportation route, so that the development of facilities and infrastructure for Tambrauw Regency in the future can take advantage of the opportunities of this strategic geographical position (egport development).
+Tambrauw Regency is a new regency located in Southwest Papua Province.
+Geographically, Tambrauw Regency is located at 132°35' east longitude – 134°45' east longitude and 0°15' south latitude - 3°25' south latitude.
+Geographical position is very strategic because it is located in the West – East movement of Papua Island and bordering sea waters are an international transportation route, so that the development of facilities and infrastructure for Tambrauw Regency in the future can take advantage of the opportunities of this strategic geographical position (egport development).